glitton/wordpress-demo/README.md

   Gatsby Landing Page Starter
 </h1>

-A (slightly) opinionated Gatsby Strapi boilerplate to get started fast.
+This is based on the Gatsby Strapi boilerplate built by Jeremy Lynch (https://github.com/jeremylynch/gatsby-strapi-starter).
+This version is modified to use with Wordpress and Gatsby Cloud.

 Stack includes:

 - [Bootstrap](https://getbootstrap.com/)
 - [Reactstrap](https://reactstrap.github.io/)